Shreyav1231/git-practice/README.md

 3. ``` git restore --worktree --staged file-name ``` discards both staged and unstaged changes.
 It will use the last committed version of the file.

 ## Working with multiple developers on the same project
+To build on another developer's project
+1. Copy the project (Fork)
+2. Make desired changes to the code
+3. Request the owner to update the code base (Pull Request)
+4. The owner can merge the pull request <br/>

+Forking vs Branching - <br />
+fork when you want to create an independent project, contribute to open-source projects, or experiment with significant changes in the project that might not be accepted by the original project.
+When you need to work on a new feature or bug fix without disrupting the main codebase, you should branch.

 ## Sharing your repository with Github